daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     ![Homepage_Dashboard](http://funkyimg.com/i/2DVGv.png)

-2. Create a new Data Source, named "ExternalAPI".
-Set its Behaviour runtime as Internal, and its Data access runtime as External
+2. Through the left side menu create a new Data Source by accessing the option Data Sources / Create new on the top right side.
+Set its Name as "ExternalAPI", behaviour runtime as Internal and its Data access runtime as External.

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-DataSource.PNG)